-Eagles fall to UVA-Wise

-WISE.
-Va. - Host UVA-Wise defeated Alice Lloyd College 104-75 "Thursday evening in a men's basketball game.
-The Cavaliers opened the game strong and led by as many in 12 points (25-13) at the 10:04 mark, Alice Lloyd cut the lead to six (38-32), and trailed by only seven (41-34) at the intermission six Co-2c, was seven (41-34) at the intermission before falling short.
+Eagles fall to UVA-Wise TIMES STAFF REPORT WISE, Va. - Host UVA-Wise defeated Alice Lloyd College 104-75 Thursday evening in a men's basketball game.
+The Cavaliers opened the game strong and led by as many as 12 points (25-13) at the 10:04 mark.
+Alice Lloyd cut the lead to six (38-32), and trailed by only seven (41-34) at the intermission before falling short.
 Adam Hood led UVA-Wise with 26 points.
 Pance Kecev added 21 points for the Cavaliers (1-0).
 Three ALC players reached double figures scoring-wise.
 Jones and sophomore forward Nick Brumback led the Eagles with 11 points each.
 Junior guard Daniel Combs chipped in 10 points for the Eagles.

-Rebels run past Pineville, advance to second round

-Logan Crowder rushes for 201 yards, 3 TDs

-by STEVE LeMASTER SPORTS EDITOR

-SPORTS EDITOR

-EASTERN - Allen

-Central won its 10th game of

-the season Friday, defeating

-pinesille 60-34 in the first

-round of the Class A State

-playoffs, The Runnin Rebels

-moved to 10-1 after recording the postseason win.
+Allen Central seniors accepted the district runner-up trophy from Floyd County Schools Superintendent Henry Webb Rebels run past Pineville, advance to second round Logan Crowder rushes for 201 yards, 3 TDs by STEVE LeMASTER SPORTS EDITOR EASTERN Central won its 10th game of the season Friday, defeating Pineville 60-34 in the first round of the Class A State Playoffs.
+The Runnin' Rebels moved to 10-1 after recording the postseason win.
 Pineville ended the season 4-7 following the loss.

-Allen Central and

-Pineville swapped scores

-during the first half before

-the Runnin Rebels took a

-30-20 lead into halftime.

-Pineville pulled to within

-three points of Allen Central

-(30-27) with 9-256 remaining

-in the third quarter but couldn't get any closer.
-Allen

-Central owned the second

-all, outscoring Pineville 307 en route to the victory.

-The Rebels rushed for 552

-The Rebels rushed for 552

-yards.
+Allen Central and Pineville swapped scores during the first half before the Runnin' Rebels took a 30-20 lead into halftime.
+Pineville pulled to within three points of Allen Central (30-27) with 9:56 remaining in the third quarter but couldn't get any closer.
+Allen Central owned the second half, outscoring Pineville 30-7 en route to the victory.
+The Rebels rushed for 552 yards.
 Allen Central kept the Pineville defense guessing throughout the game.
-Four different Allen Central rushers scored at least once, Logan Crowder led Allen Central on the ground as he rushed 23 times for 201 yards and three touchdowns.
+Four different Allen Central rushers scored at least once.
+Logan Crowder led Allen Central on the ground as he rushed 23 times for 201 yards and three touchdowns.

-for 201 yards and three touchdowns.

-Justin Jackson rushed 26 times for 178 yards and one touchdown in the postseason rushed 18 yards and scored need 165 yards and scored once on 14 rushing attempts for the Rebels.

-Allen Central senior quarterback Chris Stumbo was 1000 yards yards icah Harlow (15) stopped a Pineville ballcarrier during defensive play.
+Justin Jackson rushed 26 times for 178 yards and one touchdown in the postseason triumph.
+Hunter Crowder netted 165 yards and scored once on 14 rushing attempts for the Rebels.
+Allen Central senior quarterback Chris Stumbo hooked up with Jackson on a touchdown pass.
+Stumbo was 2-of-6 through the air, completing a pair of passes for 21 yards.
+Defensively, Allen Central allowed Pineville 288 yards.
+The Mountain Lions did most of their damage through the air, picking up 198 yards on passing attempts.
+Allen Central defenders Mickey Parsons and Micah Harlow both recorded an interception.
+Parsons also recovered a fumble in a game (See REBELS, page ten)

-yards

-Detensively, Allen Central

-allowed Pineville 288 yards.

-The Mountain Lions did

-nost of their damage through

-the air, picking up 198 yards

-on passing antempts.

-Allen Central defenders

-Mickey Parsons and Micah

-Harlow both recorded an

-interception.
-Parsons also

-recovered a fumble in a game

-(See REBELS, page ten)